-1.3 Solution Characteristics
+1.2 Solution Characteristics

-Multiple educational games have been created in the past to teach programming in general, but few of those games attempt to teach OOP to its players.
-The few that do require the player to have more than a beginner's experience to play.
+Multiple competing educational games have been created to teach programming in general, but few of those games attempt to teach OOP.
+The existing solutions are discussed in Section 1.3.
 A solution that minimizes the required experience while also teaching a high level of OOP is needed.
 PolyMorpher is an educational video game designed to teach OOP concepts to novice programmers.
-The game does this by allowing players to type and compile relevant code while playing the game.
-This game utilizes puzzles of increasing difficulty to develop the player's problem-solving skills.
+PolyMorpher does this by allowing players to type and compile relevant code while playing the game.
+This game utilizes puzzles of increasing difficulty to develop the player problem-solving skills.